licky-licky/toji-no-miko-translations/docs/md/docs/5_-_To_Izu.md

 **Maki:** And, Kitora Mirja.
 You come with me.
 I'll go over the finer details of the operation with you.
 **Mirja:** ...Understood\!
 **Kiyoka:** ... ......
 I...
 I don't like these people.
-**Mihono:** Why do we have to take orders from that jerk\!?
+**Mihono:** Why do we have to take orders from that jerk\!\?
-**Mihono:** I get that she's talented, but why does she have to be so mean about it\!?
+**Mihono:** I get that she's talented, but why does she have to be so mean about it\!\?
 And she didn't even apologize for almost hurting us\!
 And on top of that, she's a liar.
 **Chie:** Right.
 When she attacked us, she said they had orders to kill.
 But Konohana said just now that their orders are to capture them...
 **Kiyoka:** Um...
 Etou Kanami-san...
 She's one of your friends, isn't she, Mihono-san?
 **Mihono:** Yeah.
 Or maybe not friends, but rivals?
 Or maybe I'm the only one who thinks that.
 When it comes to strength, she's way way better than me.